traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Well, as you can see in these lists, I've utilized a lot of different tech to make this work.

-^ Hopefully, it is a surprise to see all this stuff listed since I hope that I have concealed all the bulky items that allow it to run well!

-^ I have 2 main pieces of hardware communicating together (rpi & arduino)
+^ Camera is taking a picture every couple seconds.

-^ I have a camera attached to a rpi.
+^ Camera is attached to rpi.

-^ Multiple pieces of software - node and tensorflowjs are running a machine learning model on the pi that is tucked away on my midsection.
-This model is receiving the picture taken by the camera and running an image recognition model to identify what it sees.
+^ RPI is running NodeJS & tensorflowjs and an image recognition model that determines what it sees in the picture

-^ After the ML model on the pi determines how many people it sees, it sends this info to the arduino.
+^ After the ML model on the pi determines how many people it sees, it sends this info to an arduino.

+^ The arduino is controlling the lights on the necklace.

-^ I have the arduino running c++ code which then receives this info about it's surroundings and updates the colors and patterns of leds on the necklace based on parameters i've set for how it should respond.
+^ it updates the colors and patterns of leds based on parameters i've set for how it should respond.

-^ maybe you are curious what kind of person might make such a thing?

-^ maybe an extraverted person that loves attention? sorry no

 ---

 # Stephanie Nemeth